-2. Are there any other reasons at all, such as difficulties at home, housing problems, illness or disability issues, relationship or behaviour difficulties etc., which you think may be affecting your child's ability to attend School regularly? $Y \square N \square$ If yes, could you please outline the difficulties the family is experiencing?
-Would you like some assistance from relevant services in order to help to resolve these difficulties via an Early Help Assessment?
-Y N 3.
+1. What actions have you taken to get your child to attend School?
+2. Are there any other reasons at all, such as difficulties at home, housing problems, illness or disability issues, relationship or behaviour difficulties etc., which you think may be affecting your child's ability to attend School regularly?
+Y N If yes, could you please outline the difficulties the family is experiencing?
+Would you like some assistance from relevant services in order to help to resolve these difficulties via an Early Help Assessment? $ Y $ 3.
 Has your child been too ill to attend school for reasons including COVID-19 on some or all of these periods of absence?
-(Show copy of attendance printout) Y N What illness has the child had?
+(Show copy of attendance printout) Y N If yes: What illness has the child had?
 If the absences were due to COVID, do you have a copy of the positive test results please?
-If illness absence is not COVID related, have you taken your child to a GP or Consultant? $Y \boxed{ \ \ } \ \ N \boxed{ \ \ }$ What advice did they give you?
+If illness absence is not COVID related, have you taken your child to a GP or Consultant? $Y $ What advice did they give you?
 Do you have medical evidence i.e. a medical appointment card with one appointment entered, letter from a professional, doctor's note (not required), medication prescribed by a doctor, copy of a prescription, print screen of medical notes, letters concerning hospital appointments or any other relevant evidence?
-Handwritten notes or telephone calls from parents are not acceptable when attendance is of serious concern. $Y \square N \square$
+Handwritten notes or telephone calls from parents are not acceptable when attendance is of serious concern. $Y \square N \square$ If a doctor has not been consulted, why not?

 Do you consent to a school nurse referral if needed?
-If yes, what is the name of your child's GP and which surgery are they registered will no, what is the reason for this?
-Y N 4.
-Are any other agencies or professionals (involved with) working with your family?
-If yes, who are they and what work are they doing with your family?
-Y N 5.
+If yes, what is the name of your child's GP and which surgery are they registered v If no, what is the reason for this?
+Yvith plea Nase?
+4. Are any other agencies or professionals (involved with) working with your family?
+If yes, who are they and what work are they doing with your family? Υ] N 5.
 Are there any travel issues affecting your child attending School regularly?
-(Discuss transport arrangements at this point if pupil is in receipt of home / school transport) Y
+(Discuss transport arrangements at this point if pupil is in receipt of home / school transport) Y N